edulify/play-sitemap-module.edulify.com/README.md

 ## About Sitemaps and SEO

-You can find more about sitemap and how it matters for Search Engine Optimization at [Tech Talk blog](http://techtalk.edulify.com/2013/04/09/seo-and-sitemap).
+You can find more about sitemap and why it matters for Search Engine Optimization at [Tech Talk blog](http://techtalk.edulify.com/2013/04/09/seo-and-sitemap).

 ## Configuring

-The first step is include the sitemapper in your dependencies list, in `build.sbt` or `Build.scala` file:
+The first step is include the sitemap module in your dependencies list, in `build.sbt` or `Build.scala` file:

 #### `build.sbt`